JamesIsWack/Custom-Discord-Client/README.md

 # Custom-Discord-Client
 Custom Discord Client using OpenAsar and MaterialCord theme.
 # How to Install
-Unpack the archives into a folder with the name of your choice.
+Clone this repo, then unpack the archives into a folder with the name of your choice using 7zip or winRAR
 # What to do if the Theme wont show up
 Go to the Discord settings, scroll down on the side bar until you see the OpenAsar information.
 Click on the OpenAsar text, and go to Theme in the open window.
 Paste the CSS there.
 - <img width="170" alt="image" src="https://user-images.githubusercontent.com/94473358/197853536-45470987-42eb-4b5d-9b40-ef110596d04c.png">